How To Add Charts And Graphs To WordPress

 - Scatter chart

-The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-Various options are available for each chart that allow you to fully customize their look and feel.
+Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+Various options are available for each chart that allow you to customize their look.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your blog or site visitors can see your charts and graphs on their mobile browsers without having to install any additional plugins.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
+Your blog or site visitors can see your charts and graphs on their mobile browsers without requiring the installation of additional software.

-Inside your WordPress admin area, select Plugins > Add New from the main admin menu …
+From your WP dashboard, select Plugins > Add New from the dashboard menu …

 Click OK to go ahead …